 - Cut the eggplant in half lengthwise and scoop out the flesh using a fork or spoon.
 Place it in a sieve over a bowl and allow it to drain its liquid for a few minutes

-- In a bowl, mix together the eggplant flesh, tahini, salt, paprika, garlic and lemon juice and mash it will using a fork.
+- In a bowl, mix together the eggplant flesh, pomegranate molasses, lemon juice, salt, garlic, onions, tomatoes and parsley and mash it well using a fork.
 This will create a chunky consistency.
-If you like it smooth, you can pulse it in a food processor or use an immersion blender.

 - Adjust the baba ganoush to your liking

-- Serve the baba ganoush topped with olive oil, pine nuts, pomegranate seeds and/or parsley
+- Serve the baba ganoush topped with olive oil, pomegranate seeds and/or parsley

 - Recipe yields 4 servings if served as an appetizer / dip.
 If it's for a main meal, it would be around 2 people.